 The Petersen Sports Complex is built on 12 acres at the peak of Pitt's upper campus, and provides state-of-the-art homes for the Panthers' baseball, softball and men's and women's soccer teams.
 The Petersen Sports Complex not only gives Pitt student-athletes nationally competitive facilities, but it also rejuvenates a previously untapped area of land that neighbors the University of Pittsburgh campus.

-Combined with the premier venues of Heinz Field, the Petersen Events Center, the UPMC Sports Performance Complex, and the newly renovated Fitzgerald Field House and Trees Pool, the Petersen Sports Complex will offer students, parents and fans an enthralling sports experience that stretches from Oakland to the North Shore to the booming South Side.
+Combined with the premier venues of Heinz Field, the UPMC Sports Performance Complex, the newly renovated Fitzgerald Field House and Trees Pool, and the upcoming addition of the Petersen Sports Complex, the Petersen Events Center offers students, parents and fans an enthralling sports experience that stretches from Oakland to the South Side to the booming North Shore.

 The baseball facility includes a press box, team dugouts and hitting and pitching practice areas.
 Synthetic grass allows the Panthers to play and practice throughout the year and lighting will allow for evening games.

 The men's and women's soccer stadium is a practice and competition venue, complete with synthetic grass field, lighting and a press box.